oludarebusari/TETakeHomeAssignment/README.md

 - Proper error handling
 - Separation of concerns between page objects and tests
 - Environment variable usage for sensitive data
+- Code quality enforcement with ESLint and Prettier